monkphin/Colour-Forge/README.md

  - Icons on the site are provided by Font Awesome and are used for various features, including social links in the footer and icons that illustrate functionality on collapsible sections and drawers within recipe cards.

 # Features
- All the below features have been designed with mobile first in mind and are fully responsive using a mix of custom CSS and the materialize grid system to enable the site to adjust and adapt to varying screen resolutions and device sizes.
+All of the features below have been designed with a mobile-first approach and are fully responsive, utilizing a combination of custom CSS and the Materialize grid system to ensure the site adjusts and adapts to varying screen resolutions and device sizes.

  ## Navbar
 <details>